-- Tableau Prep provides a visual and direct way to combine, shape and clean data, making it easier for analysts and business users to start their analysis faster.
-Tableau Prep consists of two products: Tableau Prep Builder for building data flows, and Tableau Prep Conductor for scheduling, monitoring and managing flows across the organization.
+- Tableau Prep provides a visual and direct way to combine, shape, and clean data, making it easier for analysts and business users to start their analysis faster.
+Tableau Prep comprises two products: Tableau Prep Builder for building data flows, and Tableau Prep Conductor for scheduling, monitoring, and managing flows across the organization.

-- Tableau Desktop is used when you want to take data offline or bring it in-memory, Tableau lets you extract massive data for limitless exploration in seconds.
+- We use Tableau Desktop when you want to take data offline or bring it in-memory, Tableau lets you extract massive data for limitless exploration in seconds.
 It combines advances in database and computer graphics technology so you can analyze huge datasets on a laptop.